Kyunnilee/llm_scavengerhunt/README.md

 ### Dataset Setup

+The dataset is consisted of two parts: map and task.

+#### Map Setup

 We follow previous works and used the `touchdown` version dataset to express the map.

 The dataset is consisted of `nodes.txt` and `links.txt`.